betula/betula/resume/README.md

 **[Sovcombank](https://sovcombank.com/en/about/info)** - **frontend developer and team-lead** - _Aug 2015 – Oct 2016 (1 yr 3 mos)_

-- Leading of team with three developers, with middle and senior levels
+- Leading of the team with five developers.
-- Interviewing works with candidates CVs
-- Communication with the product owner, product manager, backend, and data lead
-- Communication and building a format for interacting with external commands, creating an interface for sharing code (modules, libraries, etc.) and business processes.
-- Control, training, decomposition both by code and by business tasks (forecasts, risks, planning, etc.)
+- Controlling, training, decomposition both by a code and a business tasks (forecasts, risks, planning, etc.).
+Communication with the product owner, product manager, backend and data lead.
+- Interviewing with candidates CVs.
-- Developed a data change tracking system specific to the project data and other infrastructure for easy and iterative migration of an application codebase from AngularJS to React.
+- Developed a custom data changing tracking system specific to the project data for easy and iterative migration of an application codebase from AngularJS to React.
-- Maintaining modularity and completeness and “non-redundancy” of interfaces between modules.
 - Use a SOLID as a basic and priority principle for application code architecture.

 _A more detailed history of my professional experience is described in the Linkedin profile page ([linkedin.com/in/betula](http://linkedin.com/in/betula))._